Mattia Drudi

-Mattia Drudi (born 16 July 1998) is an Italian racing driver who currently competes in the GT World Challenge Europe for Attempto Racing.
+Mattia Drudi (born 16 July 1998) is an Italian racing driver who currently competes in the FIA World Endurance Championship for Heart of Racing Team as an Aston Martin factory driver.

 Career

 Early career

 Drudi begin his karting career in 2005, at the age of 7, in his native Italy.
 In 2009, he claimed three karting titles, taking the 60cc class titles in the Easykart Italy, Easykart European (Cadet), and Campeonato Area Centro series.
 Two years later, he won the 100cc class of the Easykart European series; his final major championship in karting before transitioning to single-seaters after 2014.

 He began his single-seater career in Formula 4 machinery, taking part in the Italian F4 Championship, first with Cram Motorsport before finishing the season with F & M. In just his fifth race in the championship (the second race at Imola), Drudi scored his first victory in the series.
 Drudi would finish the season second in the championship, with five races victories and ten podiums.
 Three of these victories came in a weekend sweep at Monza in September.
 In the offseason, Drudi conducted a series of tests with Campos Racing in Formula Three machinery, but elected to stay at the F4 level for 2015, joining SMG Swiss Motorsport Group for the inaugural season of the ADAC Formula 4 series.